MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ### Add 3D objects from the 3D toolkit to support your steps

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] comes with a library of predefined 3D objects included in the 3D toolkit that are optimized to work perfectly with [!include[pn-hololens](../includes/pn-hololens.md)].
-Use objects from the 3D toolkit like any other asset to support your steps and get your point across.
+Use objects from the 3D toolkit like any other content to support your steps and get your point across.
 Having a ready-made library makes it easy to get started if your company doesn’t have any 3D content.

 The 3D toolkit includes markers, arrows, generic tools, hands, numbers, symbols, and zones.
 Here’s what the models look like: